adiesha/CSCI460Fall2024/README.md

 - Two groups cannot share the same topic.

 ### Example Ideas:
-- Implementation details of a specific OS (ex: Kali Linux, Arch Linux, ) Note: If you choose a topic like this, you need to go in depth about how this operating system is different from others, and what are the implementation details of it--- how does this OS manages memeory, processes, devices, files, etc.
+- Implementation details of a specific OS (ex: Kali Linux, Arch Linux, etc.) Note: If you choose a topic like this, you need to go in depth about how this operating system is different from others, and what are the implementation details of it--- how does this OS manages memeory, processes, devices, files, etc.
 - Implementation of a specific algorithm that is used in OS.
 Ex: RSA, Diffie-Hellman algorithm, etc. (If you are choosing a topic like this, work on the implementation in a linux system)
 - Specific topic in OS management like OS Sandboxing, Linux GFS implementation, Hypervisors and virtual machines, DDOS prevention in linux systems, deadlock prevention in linux system, etc.
 - Implementation of a device driver for a embedded system.
 - Arch Linux, Kali Linux, Barrelfish OS, DOS, MacOS, Kolibri OS, Bodhi Linux
+- FAT32, NTFS, FAT File systems.
+- OS performance of RAID
+- Remote Procedure Calls.
+- The fairness in Processor Scheduling.
+- Study of TLB performance.

 ### Groups:
 Group 01: Temple OS: Edward Aldeen, Simon Collins, and Colton Parks